paulschreiber/contact-form-entries/readme.txt

 =  Which version of contact form 7 is supported by this plugin =

-This plugin supports all versions of Contact Form 7
+This plugin supports all versions of Contact Form 7.

-=  How can i disable storing contact form 7 submissions to database =
+=  How can i disable storing contact form 7 entries to database =

 It is simple, See "Track Forms" option in "settings" tab

-=  Can i export contact form 7 submissions to CSV =
+=  Can i export contact form 7 entries to CSV =

-Yes, you can export entries of any contact form to CSV file.
+Yes, you can export entries of any contact form to CSV file by clicking "Export Entries" button.

 = Where this plugin saves contact form submissions =

 This plugin saves submissions from contact form 7 and other forms plugins to local wordpress database.
-This plugin does NOT save contact form entries to a third party or external server.
+This plugin does NOT save contact form 7 entries to a third party or external server.

-= Can i reply to a contact from wordpress =
+= Can i reply to a lead from wordpress =

-Yes, you can reply to any contact form submission from wordpress.
+Yes, you can reply to any contact form 7 submission from wordpress.
 Your reply will be saved as entry notes.

 = Can i send contact form submissions to my CRM =

-Yes, you can send to any CRM with our premium extensions.
+Yes, you can send to any CRM through our premium extensions for all popular crms.

-= Can i search contact form submissions =
+= Can i search contact form 7 submissions =

-Yes, You can search contact form submissions by a specific field or all fields.
+Yes, You can search contact form 7 submissions by a specific field or all fields.

 = How can i restrict plugin storing IP address and User Agent =